Welcome to today's edition of the Rush 24-7 podcast.

 I'd call Prince Charles as a witness.

-So what is what is what is this cowboy Bush do when his oil-barren buddies can't have my oil for themselves?
+So what does this cowboy Bush do when his oil-barren buddies can't have my oil for themselves?

 Well, they start a war on false pretenses because everybody knows that this war was about nothing but oil.

-And I thank God, I thank Allah daily for the Senate Democrats, the Democrats in the United States Senate who are leading this courageous effort to prove what a liar and a disaster on the world stage, George W. Bush has been.
+And I thank God, I thank Allah daily for the Senate Democrats, the Democrats of the United States Senate who are leading this courageous effort to prove what a liar and a disaster on the world stage George W. Bush has been.

 All of this that has happened has been based on lies.